Anil-Katwal/corps_yield__contry_based/README.md

 ## Project Overview

-This project uses a Random Forest regression model trained on crop-related data to predict the expected crop yield for given inputs.
+This project uses a decision tree regression model trained on crop-related data to predict the expected crop yield for given inputs.
 It demonstrates key ML concepts including:

 - Handling mixed data types (categorical and numerical features)
 - Preprocessing with `ColumnTransformer` for One-Hot Encoding and Standard Scaling